-- (b) Professional development leave will not be cumulative. - (c) Employees wishing to proceed on professional development leave will submit a request, in writing, to the Employer indicating the leave required and the relevance of the particular event to the employee's job.
-On their return, the employee will submit a summary of the symposium/seminar to the Employer for distribution to other employees. - (d) The Employer may reimburse an employee, proceeding on professional development leave, all or part of their expenses. - (e) An employee who attends a conference, convention, seminar, staff meeting, or meeting of a similar nature, at the request of the Employer, will be deemed to be on duty and, as required, on travel status; however, such time will not be counted as part of the professional development leave. - (f) Where an employee participates in pre-approved professional development activity, pursuant to this clause, on a day of rest, they will be allowed the equal time off at a mutually agreed time.
+- (a) In order that each employee will have the opportunity for an exchange of knowledge and experience with colleagues in the private and public sectors, regular employees will be entitled to up to 10 days leave with pay per year for the following purposes: - (1) To attend conferences or conventions related to the employee's field or specialization. - (2) To participate in seminars, workshops, symposia, or similar out-service programs to keep up-to-date with knowledge and skills in their respective field. - (3) A maximum of two of the 10 Professional Development Days will be available to undertake research of work related topics approved by the supervisor.
+Approval will not be unreasonably denied.
+Scheduling will be by mutual agreement. - (4) A maximum of two of the 10 Professional Development Days will be allocated for "All Staff Days" training.
+The "All Staff Days" Training will take place over the course of two days while the Centre is closed which will allow all staff to participate. - (b) Professional development leave will not be cumulative. - (c) Employees wishing to proceed on professional development leave will submit a request, in writing, to the Employer indicating the leave required and the relevance of the particular event to the employee's job.
+On their return, the employee will submit a summary of the symposium/seminar to the Employer for distribution to other employees. - (d) The Employer will reimburse an employee, proceeding on approved professional development leave, all or part of their expenses. - (e) An employee who attends a conference, convention, seminar, staff meeting, or meeting of a similar nature, at the request of the Employer, will be deemed to be on duty and, as required, on travel status; however, such time will not be counted as part of the professional development leave. - (f) Where an employee participates in pre-approved professional development activity, pursuant to this clause, on a day of rest, they will be allowed the equal time off at a mutually agreed time.
 This clause is not intended to include time spent on travel.